zikula/core/docs/README.md

 - Based on Symfony 5.x which provides stability, continuity and extensibility
 - Uses Doctrine for persisting data
 - Uses Twig as template engine
-- Uses SwiftMailer for email handling
+- Uses Mailer Component for email handling

 ### Extensions and bundles